MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/my-staff-configure.md

 ---
 # Manage your users with My Staff

-My Staff enables you to delegate permissions to a figure of authority, such as a store manager or a team lead, to ensure that their staff members are able to access their Microsoft Entra accounts.
+My Staff enables you to delegate permissions to a figure of authority, such as a store manager or a team lead, ensuring that staff members are able to access their Microsoft Entra accounts.
 Instead of relying on a central helpdesk, organizations can delegate common tasks such as resetting passwords or changing phone numbers to a local team manager.
 With My Staff, a user who can't access their account can regain access in just a couple of clicks, with no helpdesk or IT staff required.

 Before you configure My Staff for your organization, we recommend that you review this documentation as well as the [user documentation](https://support.microsoft.com/account-billing/manage-front-line-users-with-my-staff-c65b9673-7e1c-4ad6-812b-1a31ce4460bd) to ensure you understand how it works and how it impacts your users.
 You can leverage the user documentation to train and prepare your users for the new experience and help to ensure a successful rollout.

 ## How My Staff works

-My Staff is based on administrative units, which are a container of resources which can be used to restrict the scope of a role assignment's administrative control.
+My Staff is based on administrative units, which are a container of resources that can be used to restrict the scope of a role assignment's administrative control.
 For more information, see [Administrative units management in Microsoft Entra ID](administrative-units.md).
 In My Staff, administrative units can be used to contain a group of users in a store or department.
 A team manager can then be assigned to an administrative role at a scope of one or more units.

 ## Before you begin

-To complete this article, you need the following resources and privileges:
+To complete the steps in this article, you need the following resources and privileges:

 * An active Azure subscription.